-Patiently we have been waiting for the new Innovative Training Networks (ITN) call (H2020-MSCA-ITN-2019) to open last week (13th September 2018) to see if anything has changed since the last opening in October 2017.
-We have checked the basic conditions for the call and have compared the new versions of the Guide for Applicants and the Standard Proposal Template (administrative forms (Part A) and the templates for Part B1 and Part B2) to their previous versions and collected all the changes.
+The new Innovative Training Networks (ITN) call (H2020-MSCA-ITN-2020) has just opened last week (12th September 2019) and we were all curious to see what has changed since the last opening in September 2018.
+We have checked the conditions for the call and have compared the newest versions of the Guide for Applicants and the Standard Proposal Template (administrative forms in Part A and the templates for Part B1 and Part B2) to their previous version and collected all the changes.

 What is new (and what is not)?

 Although most key requirements have remained unchanged, there have been some minor updates and some bigger changes for the new ITN call.
 The budget for European Training Networks (ETN) has been increased from € 400 million to € 445 million, as has the budget for European Industrial Doctorates (EID) from € 35 million to € 40 million, and that for European Joint Doctorates (EJD) from € 35 million to € 45 million.
 However, the key points, such as the duration of the projects, minimum number of beneficiaries, maximum number of person-months per network and other requirements stay the same.